 3. Carefully evaluate residual value

 Carefully assess the residual value (balloon payment) at the end of the novated lease term.
-Make sure that it’s reasonable and aligns with the expected depreciation of the type of vehicle you’re leasing.
+Make sure that it’s reasonable and aligns with the expected depreciation of the new car or vehicle purchase price.
 Taking the time and effort to verify a realistic residual value now will pay off later by ensuring you don’t owe more than the car's market value.

 4. Ensure adequate insurance coverage